genomehubs/boat-ui/files/README.md

-# BoaT icons
+# BoaT files

-use [realfavicongenerator](https://realfavicongenerator.net) to generate files
+use boat-icon.svg file with [realfavicongenerator](https://realfavicongenerator.net) to generate favicon files